Alexander-Ric/Machine-Learning-Project/README.md

 ### 📌 Overview
 This project provides a **Digimon TCG card price prediction system** using **Machine Learning** and a **Streamlit web app**.
 It includes a hybrid model, processed datasets, development notebooks and training scripts.
+The model is made as a student project for The Bridge Academy by Alexander Ricart Exposito.
+Tutorized by Lead Instructor Mr. Borja Barber.

 ### 🗂️ Structure
 ```